Amon Carter Museum of American Art: Building

+Original building

 Architect Philip C. Johnson (1906–2005) maintained a forty-year association with the Amon Carter Museum of American Art as the designer of the institution's original building and two major expansions.
 The Amon G. Carter Foundation first commissioned Johnson in 1958 to devise a museum building that would showcase a core collection of western art and also serve as a memorial to the museum's founder.
 At the time Johnson won this commission he was also overseeing construction of the new Munson-Williams-Proctor Arts Institute Museum of Art in Utica, New York.
 Johnson found the Carter museum project particularly inspiring because of the spectacular view from the proposed museum's building site on a gently sloping hillside overlooking downtown Fort Worth.
 Amon G. Carter Sr. had personally chosen the site in 1951.
 Johnson placed the museum building as far up the hillside as possible in order to maximize this panoramic view to the east.

 Johnson designed a two-story portico with five arches that faced east toward the city's skyline.
 The arches and their tapered support columns were clad in creamy Texas shellstone.
 The remaining three sides of the 20,000-square-foot building were also covered with shellstone cladding.
 Sheltered by the arched portico, the museum's front wall consisted of a two-story curtain of glass windows with bronze mullions.
 Johnson identified Florence's Loggia dei Lanzi and Munich's Felderrnhalle as precedents for the "boxes with fronts" style portico.
 The main entrance lead directly into a two-story hall adorned with the same type of shellstone used on the exterior, teak wall coverings, and a floor of pink and gray granite.
 Beyond the main hall were five small galleries of equal size for the display of art.
 On the mezzanine level were five similar galleries, each with a balcony that overlooked the main hall.
 These mezzanine galleries served as library and office spaces.
 To take advantage of the expanse between the two-story portico and the site's eastern boundary, Johnson designed a series of broad steps and terraces extending away from the building, with an expansive sunken, grassy plaza as the centerpiece, pointing toward the city's center.

 The museum and grounds opened to the public on January 21, 1961, as the Amon Carter Museum of Western Art.
 Reaction by critics to Philip Johnson's design was generally favorable.
-In a March 1961 article, "Portico on a Plaza," the Architectural Forum called it "an exceedingly handsome building -- beautifully situated and beautifully illuminated."
+In a March 1961 article, "Portico on a Plaza," the Architectural Forum called it "an exceedingly handsome building – beautifully situated and beautifully illuminated."
 Russell Lynes, writing in the May 1961 Harper's, summed up his reaction by calling it "Mr. Johnson's jewel box."